History of North Carolina: Late 20th century

 In October 1973, Clarence Lightner was elected mayor of Raleigh, making history as the first popularly elected mayor of the city, the first African American to be elected mayor, and the first African American to be elected mayor in a white-majority city of the South.
 In 1992, the state elected Eva Clayton as its first African-American congressman since George Henry White in 1898.

 In 1979, North Carolina ended the state eugenics program.
 Since 1929, the state Eugenics Board had deemed thousands of individuals "feeble-minded" and had them forcibly sterilized.
 The victims of the program were disproportionately minorities and the poor.
 In 2011, the state legislature debated whether the estimated 2,900 living victims of North Carolina's sterilization regime would be compensated for the harm inflicted upon them by the state; no action was taken.

 In 1971, North Carolina ratified its third state constitution.
 A 1997 amendment to this constitution granted the governor veto power over most legislation.

 In 1988, North Carolina gained its first professional sports franchise, the Charlotte Hornets of the National Basketball Association (NBA).
 The hornets team name stems from the American Revolutionary War, when British General Cornwallis described Charlotte as a "hornet's nest of rebellion."
 The Carolina Panthers of the National Football League (NFL) became based in Charlotte as well, with their first season being in 1995.
 The Carolina Hurricanes of the National Hockey League (NHL) moved to Raleigh in 1997, with their colors being the same as the NC State Wolfpack, who are also located in Raleigh.

 During the 1990s, Charlotte became the nation's number two banking center, after New York City.

 21st century

+Before World War II, North Carolina's economy relied heavily on tobacco, cigarettes, textiles, and furniture for its main economic drivers.
+By 2000 economic sectors such as technology, pharmaceuticals, banking, food processing, and vehicle parts started to emerge as main economic drivers.
+The main factors in this shift were globalization, the state's higher education system, national banking, the transformation of agriculture, and new companies moving to the state.